sdito000/Spotipydataproject/README.md

 ![iPhone 12, 12 Pro – 1](https://user-images.githubusercontent.com/91847452/149189842-909628f3-08ef-40c3-bc45-de3b0ff0ca8b.png)

+Music is something that has an important part in all of our lives.
+When we listen to our favorite song, we feel good throughout our whole body, since dopamine is released.
+In fact, listening to music is important to our health.
+That’s why we wanted to conduct a data science investigation about popular music.
+What makes a song popular?

+## _**Motivation**_

 Exploring what makes a song hit the top charts is a fascinating study that caught our eye, as the study is a great mix between data analysis, sociology, and art.
-We are interested in predicting, using the popular streaming platform Spotify, if there exists a set pattern which makes a song hit the top charts.
-Some professional musicians claim they know exactly how to compose a top chart song.
-Psychologists say that dopamine is released when humans listen to their favorite song.
-So audio features, such as loudness and danceability, might play a role in higher levels of good feelings in the human brain.
-We are inspired to see if these claims are true, through our study of Spotify’s audio features.
-So, What makes a song Popular?
+We are interested in the possibility of predicting, using the popular streaming platform Spotify, if there exists a set pattern which makes a song climb up the music charts.
+We aim to study audio features, which we can pull from Spotify’s API, of top music of the last few years.
+Is there a pattern?
+Are some audio features directly connected to others?
+Is there a defining audio feature that is prominent in all top songs?
+Is there a collective music taste, or are all the top songs different?
+We hope to answer these questions.

 ## _**Overview**_
 Our project’s aim was to use Spotify’s API to obtain data on audio features of top songs in order to analyse what makes a song popular.
 Our data sample is the Global Top 25 songs of every November from the years 2018 to 2021.
 We used SpotifyCharts.com to obtain these songs.